High Plains Environmental Center

 Baylee Evans

 Baylee is a Restoration Ecologist at HPEC.
-She graduated from the University of Northern Colorado with a B.S. in Environmental and Sustainability Studies with double minors in Economics and Anthropology.
+She graduated from the University of Northern Colorado with a B.A. in Environmental and Sustainability Studies with double minors in Economics and Anthropology.
 Baylee is a lifelong Colorado resident born and raised in Durango.
 Growing up she spent the majority of her free time outdoors and that enthusiasm has continued into her professional life.
 She has a passion for Colorado’s natural resources and how we interact with them.
 When she’s not spotting hawks and saying “look there’s another hawk” she enjoys spending time adventuring outdoors, reading, crafting, and lounging with her Husband and cat.

 Stephen Hornbeck